 Deprivation of a city is defined as the number of people who are considered to not be earning enough to sustain their lifestyle.
 The UK average of deprivation nationwide is 33% so comparing the figure of no relevant data for this city for Allanton should give you a nice idea of the deprivation in the area.

-Is the crime rate bad in the city of Allanton?
+What’s the crime rate in Allanton?

 In Allanton, for every 1000 people, there is currently a crime rate of no relevant data for this city.
 This can be compared to the national average of 79.52 for every 1000 people.